 Looking at it quarterly, you can see the rapid progression.

 Fentanyl is not going anywhere.
 In fact, as police arrest more fentanyl smugglers and dealers, we can be sure even more is on the streets.
 And as we reported earlier, Fentanyl is now the leading cause of drug deaths in the US.
 It is expected to top heroin as the leading cause of drug deaths in Connecticut as well.

 Overdose Deaths Contrast Connecticut Counties

 Fairfield is Connecticut’s most populous county.
 According to 2015 US Census estimates, nearly one million people live in the state’s southwest corner.
 The region has beautiful beaches and charming shops in traditional New England downtowns.
 Furthermore, the state’s wealthiest residents live there.

 Something else distinguishes Fairfield from Connecticut’s other heavily populated counties.
-The rate of overdose deaths in Fairfield County is less than half of those in Hartford, New Haven and New London counties.
+The rate of overdose deaths in Fairfield County is significantly less than those in Hartford, New Haven and New London counties.